 - 2 cans diced green chiles

-- 2 Tbsp. chopped fresh cilantro for garnish
+- 2 Tablespoons chopped fresh cilantro, for garnish

-Remove from oven; reduce oven temperature to 350 degrees.
+- Remove from oven; reduce oven temperature to 350°F.

 - Heat corn tortillas slightly to soften, then fill each tortilla with approximately 1/3 cup roasted vegetable mixture.